BA (Hons), BSc (Hons)

 In REF2014 Stirling was placed 6th in Scotland and 45th in the UK with almost three quarters of research activity rated either world-leading or internationally excellent.

-Currently, the School ranks as: 9th in the UK, The Times Good University Guide, 2016; 8th in the UK, The Independent Complete University Guide, 2016; 14th in the UK, The Guardian University Guide, 2016; within the top 50 in Europe, QS Top Universities, 2015.
+Currently, Education ranks as: 8th in the UK, The Independent Complete University Guide, 2016; 9th in the UK, The Times Good University Guide, 2016; 14th in the UK, The Guardian University Guide, 2016; within the top 50 in Europe, QS Top Universities, 2015.

-In REF2014 Stirling was placed 6th in Scotland and 45th in the UK with almost three quarters of research activity rated either world-leading or internationally excellent.
-In The Research Excellence Framework (REF) 2014, the School of Education had the highest quality of research outputs of any Scottish University, with 100% of research impact activity rated either world-leading or internationally excellent.
+In the Research Excellence Framework (REF) 2014, our Educational research had the highest quality of research outputs of any Scottish university, with 100% rated either world-leading or internationally excellent.

 All students wishing to teach a modern language in schools must fulfil residence requirements in a country where that language is spoken.
 For most students, this means an additional year abroad between Semesters 4 and 5.
 French can be studied from Beginners' level for this purpose.
 Spanish can also be studied from Beginner's level as part of the French/Spanish combined degree.